elc45/celeri/Workflow-for-resolution-tests.md

         - NAF mesh file name: `NNN`
         - driver notebook file name: `NNN`

-    - Run an inverse block model with real data
+    - Run RBM estimation with real data
-        - Take block motions from the state vector
+        - Make sure to save elastic kernels with NNN setting in command file.
+This will ensure that the elastic kernels are saved and don't have to be recomputed for every model run.
+This is valid so long as the model geometry (including meshes) do not change.
+        - Save state vector (`estimation.state_vector`) explicitly in a numpy (`.npy`) file with the name `NNN`.
+        - Create a new notebook for running resolution tests named `NNN`.
         - Construct a new state vector with the estimated block motions and a new NAF slip deficit distribution.
 This becomes the known truth that we want to estimate
     - Take state vector and synthetic state vector to predict noise-free synthetic velocities
     - Add noise to synthetic surface velocities